 At the undergraduate level, we offer courses leading to a Bachelor of Arts in Communication or minors in Communication or Film Studies.
 At the graduate level, we offer courses leading to a Master of Arts in Communication or certificates in Managerial, Professional, or Public Communication.

-Our facilities include a television studio, editing suites, and several student-run media outlets.
+Our facilities include an HD television studio and control room, AVID editing suites, and student-run media outlets.

 Putting theory into practice

 Our state-of-the-art production facilities allowing every production course at Bryant to be hands-on from start to finish.
 This hands-on experience, as well as faculty mentoring, led College Magazine to rank Bryant No. 3 on its 2017 list of top 10 broadcast journalism programs.